Sleep is possibly the most crucial aspect to address in the beginning of your health journey.

 - Try collagen (must be hydrolyzed collagen) e.g. Genacol Dosage = 3 capsules at bedtime on an empty stomach.
 For some unclear reason this can induce a deep sleep and is a suitable and safe natural remedy for many.

 - Adrenal and thyroid problems can cause or contribute to sleep problems.
-Have your adrenals tested with a cortisol saliva tests from a reputable lab e.g. DiagnosTechs Labs, or test them yourself at home, by ordering a saliva test kit from Canary Club.
-Some people need a low dose of cortisol/Hydrocortisone 2.5mg at bed-time (in conjunction with other adrenal treatment) to obtain enough cortisol to prevent blood sugar levels from plummeting at night and causing adrenaline to be released waking you.
+Have your adrenals tested with a cortisol saliva test from a reputable lab through your doctors office e.g. DiagnosTechs Labs, or test them yourself at home, by ordering a saliva test kit from Canary Club.
+Some people need a low dose of cortisol/Hydrocortisone 2.5mg at bed-time (in conjunction with other adrenal treatment) to obtain enough cortisol to prevent blood sugar levels from plummeting at night and causing adrenaline to be released, waking you.
 Protein snacks before bed will help in this department.
 Get your circadian rhythms of cortisol correct by checking with the four times a day saliva test.

 - Other male and female hormones assist with sleep.
-Tests to find out what you are low (or high) in.
-This is often a good place to start.
+Test to find out what you are low (or high) in.
 Much more detailed advice is found in Dr Teitelbaum’s “From Fatigued to Fantastic”, including how to use prescription medications to achieve your sleep goals if necessary.
 Check his SHINE protocol to see what other medications/supplements he suggests for sleep restoration.
 Teitelbaum notes that ‘any hormone is safe when used within the body’s normal range of production, saying ‘I worry about toxicity when people take more than the body would normally make’.

 - Sleep well…